 An NPS survey is about uncovering customer loyalty and what most affects it — not about investigating customer satisfaction with every segment of your company.
 Customer feedback surveys identify what you need to focus on to improve your CX.
 So knowing how customers rate every single driver has little, if any, value.

 So, one of the most important customer survey best practices is: keep it short.

 Long surveys mean low response rates, survey fatigue (resulting in inaccurate answers), and data that isn’t immediately actionable.

 Our research shows that two to six questions are the sweet spot.
 And our best results have always occurred with just three questions.

 With three questions, you can gather all the data you need to create actionable insights and still receive high response rates (40%—60%).

 And that brings us to our next NPS best practice:

 4. What Questions Should I Ask in My NPS Survey?

 On a scale of 0-10, how likely is it that you would recommend our brand/service to your friends, family or business associates?

-This is the standard Net Promoter Score question, developed in 2003 by Fred Reichheld.
 It’s the basis for the relationship survey.
-His team tested a range of loyalty questions and found that the “would you recommend?” question correlated most specifically with a customer’s likelihood of repurchasing or renewing with the same company.
+His team tested a range of loyalty questions and found that the “Would you recommend?” question correlated most specifically with a customer’s likelihood of repurchasing or renewing with the same company.